ComplexOrganizationOfLivingMatter/LimeSeg_Pipeline/LimeSegTutorial.md

 **Solution**: LimeSeg only admits oval ROIs.

 - Error: You created a ROI and it is not displayed in the 3D viewer.
-You can see if it has not created correctly by inspecting the 'Number of Surefels' is equal to 0 and/or 'Centers' is not a number (NaN).
+You can see if it has not created correctly by inspecting the 'Number of Surfels' is equal to 0 and/or 'Centers' is not a number (NaN).

 **Solution 1**: Is the ROI too small?
 Create a bigger ROI.
 Smaller ROIs are not captured.